temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 <TabItem value="java">

-In the Temporal Java SDK programming model, a Workflow definition comprises a Workflow interface annotated with `@WorkflowInterface` and a Workflow implementation that implements the Workflow interface.
+In the Temporal Java SDK programming model, a Workflow Definition comprises a Workflow interface annotated with `@WorkflowInterface` and a Workflow implementation that implements the Workflow interface.

 The Workflow interface is a Java interface and is annotated with `@WorkflowInterface`.
 Each Workflow interface must have only one method annotated with `@WorkflowMethod`.